cawa-93/vite-electron-builder/README.md

 [Read more about Security Considerations](https://www.electronjs.org/docs/tutorial/context-isolation#security-considerations).

 ### Working with Electron API
-Although the preload has access to Node.js API, it **still runs in the BrowserWindow context**, so a limited electron modules are available in it.
+Although the preload has access to all of Node.js's API, it **still runs in the BrowserWindow context**, so a limited electron modules are available in it.
 Check the [electron docs](https://www.electronjs.org/ru/docs/latest/api/clipboard) for full list of available methods.

 All other electron methods can be invoked in the `main`.